Mystikal: 2000–2004: Let's Get Ready, Tarantula and prison

 In 1999, he had begun recording his fourth album before leaving No Limit.
 Let's Get Ready was released in 2000 and contained "Danger (Been So Long)", which featured rising pop star Nivea, and was the Billboard Hot R&B/Hip-Hop Songs number-one single in June 2001.
 Let's Get Ready debuted at number one on the Billboard 200, making it Mystikal's only chart-topping album to date.
 The album also featured the popular, Neptunes-produced hit "Shake Ya Ass".
-The song attained cult-like popularity and can be heard in the background of numerous movies.

 Mystikal's most recent solo release was the 2001 album Tarantula, which contained the hit single, "Bouncin' Back (Bumpin' Me Against The Wall)".
 Though it presented Mystikal's typical and funky flow style, which had the distinction of drawing comparison to legendary R&B soul screamers Little Richard and James Brown, the song also saw a blending of jazz and swing elements with hip-hop.
 The well received album was nominated for a Grammy Award for Best Rap Album in 2003, and Mystikal was nominated for a Grammy Award for Best Male Rap Solo Performance that same year.
 Mystikal was also featured prominently in the single, "Move Bitch" by Ludacris as well as "I Don't Give a Fuck" by Lil Jon & The East Side Boyz along with Krayzie Bone, both in 2002.
 In 2003 he starred in the film 13 Dead Men.
-In 2003, Mystikal was indicted on charges of sexual battery and extortion.
-On January 15, 2004, he was sentenced to six years in prison after pleading guilty to forcing his hairstylist to perform sex acts.
-He served the full six years of his sentence and was released on January 14, 2010.